Nehuenkend/Nehuenkend/README.md

 - I'm a Software Engineer Student with the goal to be a Backend Developer.
-- I'm learning Python, Mongo DB, Jason & MySQL.
+- I'm currently learning Python, Mongo DB, Jason & MySQL.
 - Always ready for new challenges and keep evolving as a professional.
--
--
--